yemikifouly/Roadmap/security_and_identity_team/projects/COVID-SSI/COVID-SSI.md

 ### Objectives

+<figure><figure><iframe src="https://player.vimeo.com/video/305420834?title=0&amp;byline=0" width="640" height="360" allowfullscreen=""></iframe></figure></figure>

 - To provide <b>free-education around SSI </b> to COVID app makers.
 - To provide <b>open-source SSI tools</b> for COVID App makers to use.

-### Free Education
+## Free Education

 We will be working with the writing team at OpenMined to create blog posts aimed at lowering the barrier of entry into SSI for developers.
 If you'd like to write a blogpost, reach out on the Slack!
+We are also working with members of the Sovrin foundation to produce useful learning material.

 ## Open Source Tools